By

 Do they offer additional HR services?

 Beyond recruitment, you might require comprehensive HR support.
-An Employer of Record service can manage employment contracts, payroll, and tax, which is particularly beneficial when expanding into new markets without establishing a local business entity.
+An Employer of Record can manage employment contracts, payroll, and taxes, which is particularly beneficial when expanding into new markets where you don't have a local business entity.

 By asking these questions and carefully considering the agency's capabilities, you can find a recruitment partner that meets your needs and supports your strategic goals, especially in navigating the complexities of remote work and international expansion.

-Airswift has a 93% fill rate and partners with leading technical and engineering companies on strategic projects around the world.
+Airswift has a 93% fill rate and partners with leading technical and engineering companies on strategic projects worldwide.

-What sets us apart is our personable, specialist approach.
-We work closely with HR teams to understand their workforce needs and deliver a smooth, responsive recruitment experience, whether it's scaling up for a major project or hiring niche technical talent.
+We work closely with HR teams to understand their workforce needs and deliver smooth, responsive recruitment experiences, whether it's scaling up for major projects or hiring niche technical talent.